jic-dtool/dservercore/SPEC.rst

 registered in the system it will be possible for him/her to request a JSON Web Token.
 Using this token the user is able to authenticate against the lookup server.

-- `Web Authentication Methods Explained <https://blog.risingstack.com/web-authentication-methods-explained/>`
+- `Web Authentication Methods Explained <https://blog.risingstack.com/web-authentication-methods-explained/>`_
 - `The Ins and Outs of Token Based Authentication <https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication>`_
 - `5 Easy Steps to Understanding JSON Web Tokens <https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec>`_

 Databases
 ^^^^^^^^^

-The lookup server will manage several different pieces of information including:
+The lookup server will manage several different pieces of information

-- Users
-- Base URIs
-- User to base URI relationships
-- Dataset administrative data (base_uri, uuid, uri, created_at,
-  frozen_at, dtoolcore_version, creator_username, name)
-- Dataset descriptive metadata
+including: users, base URIs, user to base URI relationships, dataset administrative data, and dataset descriptive metadata.

-A relational database, such as MySQL, is the best option for managing structured data relationships.
+A relational database, such as MySQL, is the best option for managing structured data and relationships.
 As such it will be used to manage:

 - Users
 - Base URIs